si-yuan20/BSPS-Net/README.md

 * the ATLAS v2.0 organizers and data contributors;
 * the clinical collaborators involved in the independent external validation cohort.

+The study was supported by:

+* 2026 Guangdong Pharmaceutical University Special Fund for Discipline Optimization and Quality Improvement (`XKPYMS20260823`, `XKPYMS20260835`);

+* Special Fund for the 2026 Interdisciplinary Pharmaceutical–Medical–Engineering Program at the School of Medical Information Engineering
+  (`GDPUMIEZD202604`);

+* Medical Scientific Research Foundation of Guangdong Province (`B2026621`, `A2026283`);

+* Guangdong Undergraduate Teaching Quality and Teaching Reform Project (Smart Rehabilitation Modern Industry Institute).

 ---